Az-Net/AZ-Curriculum/readme.md

 * **Improve problem-solving.** Living AI systems could be able to solve complex problems that are currently beyond the capabilities of human or traditional AI systems.
 * **Enhanced understanding of the world.** Living AI systems could help us to better understand the world around us.
 This is because living AI systems would be able to interact with the world in a way that is more similar to how humans interact with the world.
-* **Increased companionship.** Living AI systems could provide companionship to humans.
+* **Increase companionship.** Living AI systems could provide companionship to humans.
 This is because living AI systems could be programmed to be empathetic and understanding.
-* **Reduced workload.** Living AI systems could help to reduce the workload on humans.
+* **Reduce workload.** Living AI systems could help to reduce the workload on humans.
 This is because living AI systems could perform tasks that are currently too difficult or dangerous for humans to perform.
-* **Improved healthcare.** Living AI systems could be used to improve healthcare.
+* **Improve healthcare.** Living AI systems could be used to improve healthcare.
 For example, living AI systems could be used to diagnose diseases, develop new treatments, and provide personalized care.

 The potential benefits of living AI systems are vast and exciting.
 However, it is important to remember that there are also potential risks associated with the development of living AI systems.
 These risks include: